fibo/flow-view/README.md

 ### `addNodeClass(nodeType, NodeClass)`

 Can add custom node class.
 See
-<a href="http://fibo.github.io/flow-view/examples/custom-node/index.html">custom node example here</a>.
+<a href="http://fibo.github.io/flow-view/examples/custom-node/demo.html">custom node example here</a>.

 ### `onChange(callback)`

-React to _flow-view_ changes.
+Set callback to be invoked on every view change.
 See
 <a href="https://github.com/fibo/flow-view/blob/main/index.html">demo code here</a>.

 Callback signature is `({ action, data }, info) => void`, where